 Part of YNAB’s building such a strong brand is due to leveraging the passionate following that surrounds the online financial niche.
 Some of the biggest communities on Reddit, like r/financialindependence, are related to finances, such as the following:

 Reddit.com/r/personalfinance - 10,235,956 subscribers

 Reddit.com/r/frugal - 628,703 subscribers

 Reddit.com/r/financialindependence - 183,573 subscribers

-YNAB has done an excellent job siphoning traffic from these various subreddits into their own Reddit community (Reddit.com/r/ynab).
-The YNAB subreddit has over 30k subscribers.
-Many subreddits are created and die before they ever get enough users to sustain growth—the Reddit.com/r/budgetfirst/ subreddit, which was created by a group of YNAB users after YNAB switched to a subscription-based model, is one such example.
+The YNAB online community has done an excellent job siphoning traffic from these various subreddits into their own YNAB Reddit community (Reddit.com/r/ynab).
+The YNAB Reddit community, or subreddit, has over 30k subscribers.
+Many subreddits are created and die before they ever get enough users to sustain growth—the Reddit.com/r/budgetfirst/ subreddit, which was created by a group of YNAB Reddit users after YNAB switched to a subscription-based model, is one such example.

 Despite the challenge of creating a sustainable reddit community, YNAB has managed to create a community that not only wants to be more involved in the YNAB ecosystem, but also help others in their pursuit to financial freedom.
 Gotta say, 30k hungry brand ambassadors is never a bad thing to have.

 Ahrefs indicates that YNAB is increasing in referring domains quite healthily.
 The data below raises the question: where is YNAB getting their links from?